SEO for SaaS: Actionable Tips on How to Grow Traffic for Your SaaS Company

 4. User Experience

 User experience metrics are now important ranking signals, thanks to the introduction of Google RankBrain.
 With the A.I.-based algorithm, Google can recognize whether a search result is relevant for the users.
-For example, a top ranking content that is not getting a high enough click-through rate (CTR) will be deemed irrelevant, and thus demoted.
+For example, top-ranking content that is not getting a high enough click-through rate (CTR) will be deemed irrelevant, and thus demoted.

-There are three main user experience metrics to focus on:
+There are three main user experience metrics to focus on while optimizing SEO for your SaaS website:

 - Click-through Rate (CTR): how many people are clicking on your link when it appeared in the search results.